MODFLOW-USGS/modpath-v7/msvs/bin_PROVISIONAL/README_provisional.txt

 liable for any damages resulting from the authorized or unauthorized use of the software.

-The preliminary executable code is provided temporarily for evaluation purposes as a courtesy to users who are unable to compile the source code.
-Only a 64-bit Windows executable is provided.
-The name of the executable file references the MODPATH 7 github repository commit number on which the executable is based.
-The executable will not necessarily be updated after every commit.
+The provisional executable codes are provided temporarily for evaluation purposes as a courtesy to users who are unable to compile the source code.
+An executable compiled for a specific operating system might not be compatible with all distributions of that operating system.
+In such cases, we ask that users please work through any compatibility issues related to compilation.
+If there is evidence of a problem with the source code, please report it as an issue on this repository.

+The name of an executable file includes the operating system for which is compiled, date it was generated, and the "develop" branch commit it is based on.
+For example, the name "mp7_win64_20230816_dbe916c" indicates that the executable is for 64-bit Windows and was generated on 2023-08-16 using source code from commit dbe916c.
+If there are multiple executables for a given operating system, the most recent for that operating system is the one with the most recent date and commit number.